nick-ziv/CWST/README.md

 Once Steve and Joe both click "Start Server," Steve can use his client app to connect to localhost:1234 on his machine and the traffic will be forwarded to Steve's server.

 ## Author
-This program was written by
+This program was written by Nicholas Zivkovic

 ## Disclaimer
 This is not a secure way of transmitting information because there is no encryption.
 Please do not use this with any sensitive information.